 In addition to the AOA’s recommendations above, how can you narrow down your choices and pick the option that might deliver the most bang-for-your-buck?
 In other words, what other important factors should you focus on when purchasing your next pair of sunglasses?

-As we learned when writing Are High-Priced Sunglasses Worth the Price, there’s no relationship between the color of a lens, the darkness, and the price when it comes to its ability to block out UV rays.
+There’s no relationship between the color of a lens, the darkness, and the price when it comes to its ability to block out UV rays.

 However, remember the UVA and UVB rays we briefly discussed earlier?
 You'll want to explicitly choose a model that promises to block out 99 percent of these potentially harmful rays.

 Note: None of the customer support representatives we spoke with were able to provide specifications about what percentage of UV rays Battle Vision blocks out.

 Finally, keep in mind that while the price might not necessarily dictate UV protection abilities, some budget-oriented models might actually cause more harm to your eyes than good.
 This is because: